huydt84/transformer-translator-pytorch/README.md

 # transformer-translator-pytorch
 This is a machine translation project using the basic **Transformer** introduced in *Attention is all you need*[[1]](#1).

-I used English-French corpus provided by "European Parliament Proceedings Parallel Corpus 1996-2011"[[2]](#2).
+The original author used English-French corpus provided by "European Parliament Proceedings Parallel Corpus 1996-2011"[[2]](#2).

-(You can use any other datasets, of course.)
+I used PhoMT [[3]](#3) dataset for English-Vietnamese translation task

+# Update 29/5/2023:
+- Reformat model to only encoder-decoder
+- Mixed-precision model training
+- Add inference with Bleu score calculation
+- Convert model to ONNX representation

 <br/>